yuyan-z/Live-Air-Traffic-Visualization/README.md

 # Live-Air-Traffic-Visualization
+My course assignment for Data Visualization

-The site is avaliable [here](https://live-air-traffic.netlify.app/)
+The site is avaliable [here](https://live-air-traffic.netlify.app/) deployed on Netfly